Netruk44/Netruk44.github.io/content/post/my-first-nix-derivation-openstreetmap-overpass/index.md

   ];
 ```

 The `./image_root` is a folder alongside the Nix script.
-The script should work as-is when cloned from [my Git repository](https://github.com/Netruk44/nix-scripts/tree/main/openstreetmaps_overpass/docker).
+The script should work as-is when cloned from the link.

 Again, if you'd like to read the development process of this script, you can find that in this section below.